Bedrock-OSS/bedrock-wiki/docs/visuals/bedrock-modeling.md

 When learning to texture, your best bet is practicing with references on how others textured similar objects & surfaces.
 Patterns for wood & metal are different, and you should consider that.
 Good guides are
 [Masteriano's Texturing Tips](https://www.blockbench.net/wiki/guides/minecraft-style-guide)
-And in general, any on pixel art.
+and in general, any on pixel art.

 ## Materials